hdurdle/alexa-cats/apps/catflap/README.md

   },
 ```

-leave the final `"id": 0` item.
+leave the first `"id": 0` item.
 This makes sure it works when you've manually set pet's inside/outside state.
 (When you set state manually through the SureFlap app, the pet object has no device_id for last cat flap they used.)

 ### Docker